opennetworkinglab/int-host-reporter/README.md

 ### Deploy INT Host Reporter

+Edit `deployment/kubernetes/inthostreporter.yaml` and configure the following variables:

+- `CNI` should define the Kubernetes CNI being used for the cluster.
+We currently support the following values: `cilium`, `calico-ebpf`, `calico-iptables`.
-Edit `deployment/kubernetes/inthostreporter.yaml` and set the `COLLECTOR` variable pointing to the address of the INT collector.
+- `COLLECTOR` should point to the address of the INT collector (e.g. 192.168.50.99:32766).
+- `DATA_INTERFACE` should be set to the name of physical interface that has the `status.hostIP` assigned.
+  For instance, if Kubernetes API server is advertised on `192.168.99.20`, the data interface is the interface that has this IP address assigned.

 Next, prepare the INT watchlist file (modify `configs/watchlist.yaml` if needed) and deploy it as ConfigMap.